 Pretty new to the market are far infrared heaters.
 These provide warmth by heating objects rather than the air.
 Like sitting in the sun on a winter’s day, you can still feel warm even though the air is cold around you.
 That doesn’t mean your house will be cold, because as your household belongings and the fabric of the house (eg sofas, floors, walls, etc) warm-up they will radiate the heat back out.

 One company selling these heaters (Herschel Infrared) gave us illustrations that suggested heating bills will reduce by around a third compared to conventional electric radiators.
-If this is true they will out-perform electric radiators and storage heaters in both costs and carbon footprint, although they still wouldn't be as good as heat pumps for reducing your carbon footprint.
+If this is true they will out-perform electric radiators in both costs and carbon footprint, although they still wouldn't be as good as heat pumps for reducing your carbon footprint.

 One advantage of these heaters are that they are super thin and light-weight, so can be located on your ceilings pointing down, printed over to appear to be pictures on your wall, or hidden behind mirrors.